 So when do you need what?
 Continue reading

-In this article, we are going to review key points of “3-2-1” backup strategy and how CloudBerry Backup can simplify its implementation.
+In this article, we are going to review the key points of the “3-2-1” backup strategy and how CloudBerry Backup can simplify its implementation.

 The vast majority of IT businesses worldwide have already migrated to the cloud.
 However, the real business goal is not to do the same what everyone does, but to increase the efficiency of corporate IT system.
 In this article, we will take a closer look at advantages of the cloud migration as well as some pitfalls to take into account.
 Continue reading